If you're assigning this to your students, copy the worksheet to your account and save. When creating an assignment, just select it as a template!

 Spider maps are known by many names, such as spider charts or web organizers.
 A spider map has a central topic, and then ideas that branch off the central topic like the legs of a spider or strands in a web.

 Due to the nonlinear nature of the spider map, there is no hierarchy or specific order.
 The spider map concept can be adapted to form a top-down graphic organizer, but the intention of this organizer is to give no special importance to each element.
 Spider maps are perfect for brainstorming ideas or thinking about main ideas and details.

-To make spider map worksheets, choose a template below!
+To make spider map worksheets, choose a template above!
 Once you're in the Storyboard Creator, click on each of the elements on the template to change them to fit your needs.
 When you're done, hit "Save & Exit"!
-You can print off your worksheet from the next screen, or it will be saved to your account.
+You can print your worksheet right away, or simply keep it in your storyboard library until you are ready to use it.